wltrup/Physics/README.md

 # Physics
-A collection of technical essays I've written over the years, about Physics.
+A collection of technical essays I've written over the years, on various topics in Physics.

 ##### (2004) [Visual Appearance of Relativistic Objects](https://github.com/wltrup/Physics-Visual-Appearance-of-Relativistic-Objects)
 Have you ever wondered what objects moving close to the speed of light would look like?